paigeadelethompson/secure_surveillance/README.md

 /dev/mmcblk0p3 /home/pi exfat defaults,nofail,uid=4000,gid=5000,dmask=007,fmask=117 0 0
 ```

-And all services which need read/write access to the storage FS will need to be a member of the `pi` group.
+And all services which need read/write access to the storage FS are to be a member of the `pi` group.

 # Testing with QEmu